-If the work is completed within the designated time period agreed upon by the instructor and student, the Incomplete will be changed to a regular grade on the student's official transcript.
+If the work is completed within the designated time period agreed upon by the instructor and student, the Incomplete will be changed to the earned grade on the student's official transcript with the notation of an asterisk indicating the work was completed after the end of that term.
 A course in which a student received a grade of Incomplete will be noted with an asterisk on the student's official transcript when the final grade is recorded.
-If the work is not completed within the designated time period, the grade of Incomplete will automatically be converted to an F.
+If the work is not completed within the designated time period, the grade of Incomplete will automatically be converted to an F or U/X depending on the grade structure of the course.
+If a time frame is not specified it is one year from the conclusion of the course.

-Note: A student may not graduate with an Incomplete on the transcript.
+Note: A student may not graduate with an Incomplete or NGR on the transcript.